Martin Bormann: Axmann's account of Bormann's death

 At around 11:00 pm on 1 May, Bormann left the Führerbunker with SS doctor Ludwig Stumpfegger, Hitler Youth leader Artur Axmann, and Hitler's pilot Hans Baur, part of one of the groups attempting to break out of the Soviet encirclement.
 Bormann carried with him a copy of Hitler's last will and testament.
-The group left the Führerbunker and travelled on foot via a U-Bahn subway tunnel to the Friedrichstraße station, where they surfaced.
+The group left the Führerbunker and travelled on foot via an U-Bahn subway tunnel to the Friedrichstraße station, where they surfaced.
 Several members of the party attempted to cross the Spree River at the Weidendammer Bridge while crouching behind a Tiger tank.
 The tank was hit by an anti-tank round and Bormann and Stumpfegger were knocked to the ground.
 Bormann, Stumpfegger, and several others eventually crossed the river on their third attempt.
 Bormann, Stumpfegger, and Axmann walked along the railway tracks to Lehrter station, where Axmann decided to leave the others and go in the opposite direction.
 When he encountered a Red Army patrol, Axmann doubled back.
-He saw two bodies, which he later identified as Bormann and Stumpfegger, on a bridge near the railway switching yard.
+He saw two bodies, which he later identified as Bormann and Stumpfegger, on a bridge near the railway shunting yard.
 He did not have time to check thoroughly, so he did not know how they died.
 Since the Soviets never admitted to finding Bormann's body, his fate remained in doubt for many years.